MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/security/internet-macros-blocked.md

 Saving files from the internet to a Trusted Location ignores the check for Mark of the Web and opens with VBA macros enabled.
 For example, a line of business application could send reports with macros on a recurring basis.
 If files with macros are saved to a Trusted Location, users won't need to go to the Properties for the file and select **Unblock** to allow the macros to run.
 Trusted Locations should be managed carefully and used sparingly.
 For more information, see [Trusted Locations for Office files](trusted-locations.md).

+### Trusted sites

+Files that are from a trusted site will ignore the check for Mark of the Web and their VBA macros will be enabled when those files are opened.
+To see a list of trusted sites on a Windows device, go to **Control Panel** > **Internet Options** > **Change security settings**.
+For example, you could add a file server or network share as a trusted site, by adding its FQDN or IP address to the list of trusted sites.

+You can use Group Policy and the "Site to Zone Assignment List" policy to add locations as trusted sites to Windows devices in your organization.
+This policy is found under Windows Components\Internet Explorer\Internet Control Panel\Security Page in the Group Policy Management Console.
+It’s available under both Computer Configuration\Policies\Administrative Templates and User Configuration\Policies\Administrative Templates.

+To check if an individual file is from a trusted site location, see [Mark of the Web and zones](#mark-of-the-web-and-zones).

 ### Files on OneDrive or SharePoint

 - If a user downloads a file on OneDrive or SharePoint by using a web browser, the configuration of the Windows internet security zone (**Control Panel** > **Internet Options** > **Security**) will determine whether the browser sets Mark of the Web.
 For example, Microsoft Edge sets Mark of the Web on a file if it's determined to be from the Internet zone.